 Consignment sale owners are not slave drivers; they are hardworking mamas just like you.
-They deserve to be thanked for all they do to make selling a success for their consignors.
+They deserve thanks for all they do to make selling a success for their consignors.

 My Favorite Sale

-I rarely ever reveal where I live.
-That is one thing I usually like to keep private, but I really want those of you who might be local to me to check out the BEST consignment sale ever, coming up in a few weeks.
+I rarely ever reveal where I live–it’s one thing I usually like to keep private.
+However, I really want those of you who are local to me to check out the BEST consignment sale ever!

 If a business can exude Christ, the Teri Kidz Sale does.
 This is the sale where I consigned in the past and the #1 sale I shop at now.

 Check out the Teri Kidz sale website here.
-The next sale starts Sunday, April 3!
-(And no, Teri did NOT ask me to do this, this is NOT a paid post, and she has no idea I am even writing this.)
+They have two sales per year–one in the fall and one in the spring.
+(Teri did NOT ask me to do this and this is NOT a paid post.
+She has no idea I am even writing this!)